midlantica/LovelyBunchOfCoconuts/content/quotes/Thomas-Sowell/What-exactly-is-your-fair-share-Thomas-Sowell.md

 ---
-title: "What exactly is your fair share"
+title: 'What exactly is your fair share'
 ---

 ## "What exactly is your fair share of what someone else has worked for?"